alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/10-typescript.md

 ### Global response interceptor parameter type

-The type of responded interceptor will be automatically inferred as:
+The type of the `responded` interceptor will be automatically inferred as:

 ```typescript
 createAlova({